 Within five years, I would like to be recognized as an expert in terms of product knowledge, have developed very close relationships with clients, have significantly expanded the client base in my region, and perhaps have been assigned some major national clients.

 An answer like that shows that your desire for career growth doesn’t need to occur outside of job and the company.

-Stating your goals in terms of results which you would like to produce is another angle for responding.
-So, for example, a prospective teacher for a district which is trying to upgrade performance on standardized tests might say "I would like to significantly increase the percentage of students reading at or above grade level through creative instructional methods."
+Stating your goals in terms of results that you would like to produce is another angle for responding.
+For example, a prospective teacher for a district that is trying to upgrade performance on standardized tests might say:

 Of course, with an answer like this, you’ll need to be able to share some examples of how you would achieve this.